 - First, backups are not accessible to the machine that was backed up.
 So, if your machine gets compromised, the attackers cannot get to your backups.
 Think of it like the old days, when we did tape backups and moved them offsite.

 - Second, if your entire Azure tenant gets compromised, you can only submit a request to delete a backup.
 There are extra verification steps taken to get to your backups.

 - Third, Recovery Services Vault is geo-redundant, so there are at least 6 copies of your backups in different locations at all times.

 Secure your business now

 You might not be ready to move everything to the cloud today, but Crestwood can give you peace of mind by securing your data with our backup services.
 We take backups of your on-premise machines, and move those to the Recovery Services Vault (in the cloud).
-Then if your a victim of an attack, you have piece of mind.
+Then if you’re a victim of an attack, you have peace of mind.
 One simple phone call and your back-up in business within minutes.
 Contact us today to get set up.